Phile-matology/Git-Learning/README.md

 It's said that pull and fetch have different ways to influence the local storage.
 I'll test it by changing this README text.
+'pull' is prove to be able to merge itself into local storage.
+Now I'll test the function 'fetch'.